miracum/recruit/docs/deployment/kubernetes.md

   recruit miracum/recruit
 ```

-!!! warning "Auto-generated default passwords for the included databases"
+!!! warning "Auto generated default passwords for the included databases"

     The included HAPI FHIR server, OHDSI, and - if high-availability is enabled - recruIT chart itself depend on the
     [Bitnami PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql).
 By default, this chart